magwenelab/WeavePop_Cneoformans/README.md

      * `sample_reference.csv`

-6. `get-chromosome-names.sh` -- uses `lineage_references.csv` and the FASTA files of the reference genomes, to generate a table with the correspondance between the sequence accession of each chromosome and the common chromosome number of lineage.
+6. `get-chromosome-names.sh` -- uses `lineage_references.csv` and the FASTA files of the reference genomes, to generate a table with the correspondance between the sequence ID of each chromosome and the common chromosome number of lineage.
    * Files produced:

      * `chromosome_names.csv`